cosmic-zip/panzer_maid/README.md

 ![panzer](docs/index.png)

-Sure, here's the revised text with corrections in spelling and grammar:

----

 # PanzerMaid

 PanzerMaid is your extremely useful and versatile cybersecurity companion library for Linux, macOS, and Android.
 The new and improved version includes all past projects like MaidZ, Witch_Craft, and LET.